-Languages: Globally engaged students expand their own worldview through the understanding of others as well as through a grasp of the complex relationship between language and culture.
-In order to expand their horizons and reflect on their own worldview, students must obtain intermediate level skills, which will prepare them to be immersed in another language and culture.
+Languages: Courses that fulfill the language requirement allow students to expand their horizons and reflect on their own worldview through the understanding of others. as well as through a grasp of the complex relationship between language and culture.
+This occurs by obtaining intermediate level skills which will prepare them to be immersed in another language and culture.
 This includes languages not currently taught at Dickinson College, including American Sign Language.
 Fulfillment of this requirement may take the form of college-level courses for which credit is earned at Dickinson (or transferred from another institution) or through certification based on approved testing without the posting of college credit.
 Intermediate language courses for which credit is posted do not fulfill any other general or distribution requirements at the college.
 Students for whom English is not their native language, may be able to use English to fulfill this requirement.
 No exemptions of the language requirement will be provided.

-U.S. Diversity: The United States has always been and remains a place of diversity, contest and inequality.
-The U.S. diversity course explores the ways in which diversity has enriched and complicated our lives.
-The course examines the intersections of two or more of the following categories of identity in the United States: race, ethnicity, gender, class, religion, sexual orientation, and/or disability.
-By considering people’s lived experiences as members of dominant and subordinated groups, this course equips students to engage a complex, diverse United States.
+U.S. Diversity: Courses that fulfill the U.S. diversity requirement allow students to explore the ways in which diversity has enriched and complicated people’s lives by examining the intersections of two or more of the following categories of identity in the United States: race, ethnicity, gender, class, religion, sexual orientation, and/or disability.
+This occurs by considering people’s lived experiences as members of dominant and subordinated groups, this course equips students to engage a complex, diverse United States.

-Comparing Cultures: Globally engaged students study cultures other than their own to better understand human diversity.
+Comparing Cultures: .
 In the US, the dominant intellectual and cultural traditions derive primarily from Europe and post-colonial North America, commonly referred to as “Western traditions.”
-Comparing Cultures courses consider non-Western perspectives in an integrated and sustained way and challenge students to think critically about dominant Western traditions.
-These courses enable students to better understand their various cultural backgrounds and to engage the world more effectively.
-In Comparing Cultures courses, students examine one or more non-Western cultures in depth, explicitly compare cultures, or do both, as appropriate to the discipline.
+Courses that fulfill the comparing cultures requirement allow students to (a) examine one or more non-Western cultures in depth, (b) explicitly compare societies or cultures – including at least one non-Western society or culture, or do both, as appropriate to the discipline.